cisagov/ScubaGear/baselines/aad.md

 4. Under **Manage**, select **Assignments.** If you have Azure AD PIM, repeat the steps below for both the **Eligible** and the **Active** assignments.
 If a group is listed, you will need to determine the members of the group and perform the steps for each group member.

 5. For each highly privileged user, execute the Powershell code below but replace the `username@somedomain.com` with the principal name of the user who is specific to your environment.
-You can get the data value from the **Principal name** field displayed in the Azure Active Directory portal.
+You can get the data value from the **Principal name** field displayed in the Azure AD portal.

     ```
     Connect-MgGraph